Good Charlotte (album): Release

+"Little Things" was released to modern rock radio stations on July 24, 2000.
 Good Charlotte was released on September 26, 2000, through Epic and Daylight Records.
 The Japanese edition included "The Click", a cover of Orchestral Manoeuvres in the Dark's "If You Leave" and a live, acoustic version of "The Motivation Proclamation" as bonus tracks.
 Sales of the album did not meet the label's expectations and the group were nearly dropped from Epic.
 In October and November 2000, the group embarked on a US tour with Fenix TX, and another with MxPx that lasted until the end of the year.
-Also in November 2000, a music video for "Little Things" began receiving airplay on MTV.
+Also in November 2000, the music video for "Little Things" began receiving airplay on MTV.
 The video was filmed in Canada and was directed by Nigel Dick It depicts the band as troublemakers in high school; Joel Madden breaks into the principal's office and talks into a microphone addressing "Waldorf High School".
 The principal finds out and is angry with the band.
 He follows the microphone cable into the gym to find out who is causing trouble.
 The group are shown walking down a halfway and performing on a golf cart.
 Singer Mandy Moore, who appears as Madden's girlfriend in the video, is then seen.
 The clip ends with an impromptu concert in the gym.